-If you were arrested for DUI by an officer with the Tampa Police Department then contact an experienced attorney at the Sammis Law Firm.
+If you were arrested for DUI by an officer with the Tampa Police Department, then contact an experienced attorney at Sammis Law Firm.
 We focus on fighting DUI cases after an arrest in the City of Tampa and throughout Hillsborough County, FL.

 Our office is in downtown Tampa just a few blocks from the courthouse.
-We are in the courtrooms throughout Tampa and Plant City every day fighting DUI cases.
+We are in the courtrooms throughout Tampa and Plant City fighting DUI cases.